javascript-tutorial/ja.javascript.info/4-frames-and-windows/03-cross-window-communication/article.md

 ## The sandbox attribute

-The `sandbox` attribute allows to forbid certain actions inside an `<iframe>`, to run an untrusted code.
+The `sandbox` attribute allows for the exclusion of certain actions inside an `<iframe>` in order to prevent it executing untrusted code.
 It "sandboxes" the iframe by treating it as coming from another origin and/or applying other limitations.

 By default, for `<iframe sandbox src="...">` the "default set" of restrictions is applied to the iframe.
 But we can provide a space-separated list of "excluded" limitations as a value of the attribute, like this: `<iframe sandbox="allow-forms allow-popups">`.
 The listed limitations are not applied.